Employee/Staff Safety

 Overexertion

-Employee or staff harm that results from lifting heavy items, bending, reaching overhead, pushing and pulling heavy loads, working in awkward body postures or performing the same or similar tasks repetitively.
+Employee or staff harm that results from lifting heavy items, bending, reaching overhead, pushing and pulling heavy loads, working in awkward body postures, or performing the same or similar tasks repetitively.

 Slips, Trips, and Falls